-The Chief Financial Officer (CFO) is responsible for controlling costs; managing enterprise risk; analyzing new business opportunities; finding ways to raise capital in a risk-adverse environment; meeting regulatory requirements; and working with the CEO and Board of Directors to examine strategic alternatives.
+The Chief Financial Officer, Chief Finance Officer or CFO is responsible for controlling costs; managing enterprise risk; analyzing new business opportunities; finding ways to raise capital in a risk-averse environment; meeting regulatory requirements; and working with the CEO and Board of Directors to examine strategic alternatives.
 CFO jobs have transcended the traditional scope of finance by expanding business responsibilities and serving as a key business partner to the CEO.
+The CFO has become a much more strategic role, with a focus on critical thinking and problem solving.
+The evolution of technology also impacts the investment approach and so CFOs need to be able to devise technology-related business cases.
+They need to help the organization manage all the financial implications of an ongoing technology investment.

-When sourcing for CFO jobs, search consultants and executive headhunters look for candidates with excellent technical and interpersonal skills who can translate strategic options into financial results.
+When sourcing CFO candidates, executive search consultants or headhunters look for executives with excellent technical and interpersonal skills who can translate strategic options into financial results.
 Headhunters and executive recruiters identify appropriate CFO candidates by evaluating certain criteria including problem solving abilities; creativity and innovation; flexibility; dependability; and confidence to lead in an ambiguous environment.